arobert2/FilePathDelonger/README.md

 Once compiled the program is simple to use.

 1. Browse to the folder you want to fix
-2. Browse to the folder you want the files to be output folders that exceed MAX_PATH
+2. Browse to the folder you want to output to.
-3. Click copy to copy the entire directory and fix it to the location or Click move to move any folder that exceeds the limit to the output folder.
+3. Click copy to copy the entire directory and fix it, or click move to move any folder that exceeds the limit to the output folder.